Credit Cards 101: Credit Card Basics

 • Fees: Credit cards may have fees, such as late fees applied to late payments, balance transfer fees applied to balance transfers and foreign transaction fees when making purchases abroad.
 You’ll want to understand how fees are charged to your card account before you begin using your card.

 • Cash back and other rewards: Some cards will offer cash back or other rewards for certain purchases.
-Familiarize yourself with your credit card rewards program so you can take advantage of it when possible.
+Familiarize yourself with your credit card rewards program if you have one, so you can take advantage of it when possible.

 Credit cards vs. debit cards: